SQream/sqream_docs/third_party_tools/client_platforms/sas_viya.rst

 Installing the JDBC Driver
 ~~~~~~~~~~~~~~~~~~
-After installing SAS Viya, you must install the JDBC driver.
 The SQream JDBC driver is required for establishing a connection between SAS Viya and SQream.

 **To install the JDBC driver:**